Performing Piecemeal Restores

 Thereafter, the following sequence is valid:

-- Later, a file restore of a read/write secondary WITH NORECOVERY from the backup_1 partial backup
+Later, a file restore of a read/write secondary filegroup WITH NORECOVERY from the backup_1 partial backup

-- The differential backup followed any other restores that were performed in the original piecemeal restore to restore the data up to the original recovery point.
+The differential backup followed by any other backups that were restored in the original piecemeal restore sequence to restore the data up to the original recovery point.